nwerblun/runelite_linux_custom_cursor/README.md

 There will be a small delay between the image rendering and the actual "cursor" movement.
 This delay is pretty unnoticeable in my testing, however.

+### Setting a Custom Cursor
+Place a file called "cursor.png" into ~/.runelite on OSX/Linux or into %userprofile%\.runelite\ on Windows.
+This file will be used when "Custom Cursor" is selected in the plugin.

 ### Extra Cursors
 A number of additional pre-made cursors are also included and the custom cursor/equipped weapon features from the original are also implemented.